Halloween Safety Tips from Avery

 Should you let your ghosts roam alone?

 Wondering whether you should allow your kids to trick or treat alone?
 Take advice from the experts.
-The Mayo Clinic advises parents to accompany any children under twelve, so don’t let your younger children trick or treat without a trusted adult.
+Don’t let your younger children trick or treat without a trusted adult.
 For the older ones: establish a route, set a curfew and have them carry a cell phone to enable check-ins.
 Here are some guidelines to give them:

 - Stay in a group